apache/ignite/modules/platforms/dotnet/Apache.Ignite.Core.Tests.DotNetCore/README.txt

 How to run:
 1) Build Ignite.NET (only on Windows): run build.bat
+2) Clear NuGet caches: nuget locals all -clear
-2) Build and run cross-platform tests (any OS): dotnet test
+3) Build and run cross-platform tests (any OS): dotnet test